Frequently Asked Questions

 Q: MY NORWEGIAN (OR MY ENGLISH) IS NOT SO GOOD, WHAT LANGUAGE DO YOU SPEAK IN CLASS?

 A: While all our instructors speaks English, Martin, Natalia & Katrine also speaks Norwegian, Martin speaks Swedish, Natalia speaks Polish, and Katrine speaks Spanish.
 This means we’re able to accomodate you in English, Norwegian, Swedish and Polish in 100% of our classes, as well as Spanish in many of our classes.
+Our guest instructors also speak a variety of additional languages.

 Welcome!
 Velkommen!
 Välkommen!
 Witamy! ¡Bienvenidos!

-Q: I have ANOTHER question, Where can I CONTACT you?
+Q: I HAVE ANOTHER QUESTION.
+Where can I CONTACT you?